Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Debug Mode
 ----------

-We recommend that, as a WOOPER user, you enable its debug mode when developing (ensure in ``GNUmakevars.inc`` that ``ENABLE_DEBUG`` has been set to true - which is the case by default), as it may catch various user errors more easily (not only WOOPER-internal errors, but also, and most importantly, any mistake you may make).
+We recommend that, as a WOOPER user, one enables its debug mode when developing (ensure in ``GNUmakevars.inc`` that ``ENABLE_DEBUG`` has been set to true - which is the case by default), as it may catch various user errors more easily (not only WOOPER-internal errors, but also, and most importantly, any user-originating mistake).

-Then only, once your code is mature enough, this debug mode may be disabled in order to meet best performances.
+Then only, once one's code is mature enough, this debug mode may be disabled in order to obtain best performances.